Naren-Karthik/sf_metamanage/README.md

 Python based CLI tool for creating &amp; managing Salesforce metadata snapshot, environment comparison &amp; change tracking.

 ***Prerequisites***
 To start using this CLI tool the below setup needs to be completed in your laptop or server used for code management.
-These steps are detailed in the [word document] (Python - Salesforce metadata retrieve & compare.docx) above.
+These steps are detailed in the [word document] (/Python - Salesforce metadata retrieve & compare.docx) above.
 1. Installing Python
 2. Setting up Salesforce retrieve folder
 3. Setting up the code folder